MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-M-Grievances-Coverage-Determinations-Redeterminations-Reconsiderations/section-423.562.md

 ##### § 423.562 General provisions. #####

-Link to an amendment published at 84 FR 19872, May 7, 2019.

 (a) *Responsibilities of the Part D plan sponsor.* A Part D plan sponsor must meet all of the following requirements.

-(1) A Part D plan sponsor, for each Part D plan that it offers, must establish and maintain -
+(1) A Part D plan sponsor, for each Part D plan that it offers, must establish and maintain—

 (i) A grievance procedure as described in § 423.564 for addressing issues that do not involve coverage determinations;